ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 Before troubleshooting your OSDs, check your monitors and network first.
 If you execute ``ceph health`` or ``ceph -s`` on the command line and Ceph returns a health status, it means that the monitors have a quorum.
-If you don't have a monitor quorum or if there are errors with the monitor status, `address the monitor issues first <../troubleshooting-mon>`_.
+If you do not have a monitor quorum or if there are errors with the monitor status, `address the monitor issues first <../troubleshooting-mon>`_.
 Check your networks to ensure they are running properly, because networks may have a significant impact on OSD